Updated Saturday, September 23

 (Twitter: @moasdaytona; Facebook: moasdaytona)

 The campus was closed on Thursday, September 7, in preparation for Hurricane Irma.
-Staff are cleaning up the grounds, and a reopening date will be announced soon.
-The museum’s Natural History Festival, scheduled for Saturday, September 16, has been cancelled.
+There was a lot of debris from the storm throughout the campus, but once staff got the grounds cleaned up, the museum reopened on Saturday, September 16.
+The museum’s Natural History Festival, scheduled for Saturday, September 16, was cancelled.

 Museum of Discovery and Science